accepton/accepton-apple/docs/AcceptOnAPI.md

 //First parameter is the transaction id you would get in api.createTransactionTokenWithDescription
 //Second parameter is the ID of the original charge
-//Third parameter is the amount to refund in cents from the original charge api.refundChargeWithTransactionId("txn_5e140f6ca52cad46c10c45b9da670ddd", andChargeId: "chg_oydyquhp39", forAmountInCends: 99) { refundRes, error in if (let error = error) {
+//Third parameter is the amount to refund in cents from the original charge api.refundChargeWithTransactionId("txn_5e140f6ca52cad46c10c45b9da670ddd", andChargeId: "chg_oydyquhp39", forAmountInCents: 99) { refundRes, error in if (let error = error) {
     print("Failed with error: \(error)")
     return;